oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

 8. If necessary, use your mouse to click and drag the map so the East Coast is fully visible.

-9. Press the **Polygon Tool** icon again and draw another polygon over the East Coast of the US.
+9. Use the **Polygon Tool** to draw another polygon over the East Coast of the US.
 Rename the region to **East Coast** in the Polygon dialog and press Enter.

 10. Click **Return To Catalog**.